What is Supplemental Instruction (SI)?

 The Write Here Center

-The Write Here Center at Erskine College exists to provide proofreading services for all college and seminary students.
 Students who understand how to express their thoughts and ideas through writing experience more academic success, earn better grades, and have improved opportunities to gain more insight from their courses.
-The skilled student readers in the Write Here Center can read your drafts for focus, purpose, organization, development, critical response, voice, diction, syntax, documentation, and mechanics.
-Stop by our conveniently located Watkins Students Center location and take advantage of this valuable service.
+The Write Here Center at Erskine College assists both college and seminary students with a variety of writing services.
+The skilled student readers in the Write Here Center will read your drafts and help you improve any of the following areas: focus, purpose, organization, development, critical response, voice, diction, syntax, documentation, and mechanics.
+Stop by our conveniently located Watkins Student Center location and take advantage of this valuable service.
 Better writing does equal better grades.
 Let us help!
-WHC (located in Watkins Student Center)

 The Write Here Center is open during the regular semester according to the following schedule: